Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The entrance to the Roman Forum is included in the price of the Colosseum tickets and in most of the guided tours of the Colosseum, so you will not have to pay extra to visit it.

-If you want to visit the Colosseum and you have not taken the precaution of buying the tickets online and in advance, you can always go to the ticket office (in the Roman Forum there are usually fewer people than in the Colosseum) and buy the tickets there.
+If you want to visit the Colosseum and you have not had the precaution of buying the tickets online in advance, you can always go to the ticket office (in the Roman Forum there are usually fewer people than in the Colosseum) and buy the tickets there.
 As they are combined tickets for the entire archaeological site, they will be valid for the Colosseum and you will save time by not having to wait in the longest lines.

 Book tickets to the Colosseum, the Forum and the Palatine Hill